-n+1 publishes an excerpt, with illustrations, from Victoria Lomasko’s 2015 book, A Trip to Tbilisi.
 Journalist and illustrator Lomasko was first noticed in the West for her graphic reportage from the Pussy Riot trial.
-In Tbilisi, Georgia, she spoke with historians, artists, journalists, activists, squatters, and local clergy about the political and cultural climate in a former Soviet republic that continues to have a tense relationship with Russia.
+In Tbilisi, Georgia, she spoke with historians, artists, journalists, activists, squatters, and local clergy about the political and cultural climate in this former Soviet republic.

 At New York Magazine, Russian-born Michael Idov reflects on the few years he returned to Moscow to edit the Russian edition of GQ, beginning in 2011.
 He was surprised by the culture of cynicism he encountered — a response to constant deceit and crushing autocracy under Vladimir Putin.
 And he wonders whether a similar lack of trust and sense of defeat are in store for the U.S. under Trump.